cesario913/White-Boards-Photos/README.md

 7. Ta - Da

 You can now connect to the ip adress of the esp32 and take photos or start a live it will be probably quite slow the bottleneck is the antena wich will be external for upcoming versions.
-In my testing i also add the issue of a lot of noise and artifacts in the pictures this may be caused by the bad connection or power delivery.
+In my testing i also had lots of noise and artifacts in the pictures this may be caused by the bad connection or power delivery.